mrwildfoxgamer/Obsidian_notes/Hackathon/Project  Idea.md

 Currently, these are tracked in separate spreadsheet, logbooks,WhatsApp updates and supervisors make decisions manually in just 2 hours.
 So the issue with current method
-	1. Risk of mistakes as when supervisors picks a train to service for the day and when it missing telecom clearance or fitness certificates , the team might get out of the service and it may affect the whole schedule of the day.
+	1. Risk of mistakes as when supervisors picks a train to service for the day and when its missing telecom clearance or fitness certificates , the team might get out of the service and it may affect the whole schedule of the day.
-	2. Uneven mileage: can cause faster wear and higher maintenance cost.
+	2. Uneven mileage:It can cause faster wear and higher maintenance cost.

 So we came up with a solution that is Unified centralized live dashboard for KMRL that simplifies the decision making of the supervisor by collecting all the data and making it accessible in a single unified platform.